Using Varjo Base

-The number of devices that can be displayed individually in the status area is limited.
-If several devices are connected, they will be grouped together in the status area with the number of devices displayed.
-Click in the status area to see a detailed view of all devices.
+If many devices are connected, they are grouped together by device type.
+Click the status area to see a detailed view of all devices.

-You can quickly override the origin point, direction, and floor level of your room setup in Varjo Base.
+When using SteamVR™ Tracking, you can override the origin point, direction, and floor level of your room setup in Varjo Base.
 This can help you temporarily fix tracking-related problems, such as your application starting in the wrong direction or virtual content drifting out of place.

-The override setting applies to your headset by default.
+The override feature applies to your headset by default.
 Other trackables, such as controllers, are affected if your application supports the feature.

-Please note that this feature is intended to be a temporary fix only.
+Note that this feature is intended to be a temporary fix only.
 We recommend you carefully check your tracking environment and perform a new room setup in SteamVR to correct problems related to tracking.
-If you are using a third-party tracking solution, refer to your tracking technology provider for instructions.

 While the override setting is active, your application will use the adjusted room setup over the original one.